 - Kaiterteri, Split Apple Rock and Harwoods Hole

-- Cape Farewell – Wharariki Beach Step inside the Microsoft Windows 10 Operating System Image
+- Cape Farewell – Wharariki Beach used as the MS Windows Image

 - CLICK HERE for the thumbnails of All-NZ Archive